MikeSadler1/App-Deployment-on-K8s-Cluster/README.md

 This project walks through deploying the **VProfile** web application on a Kubernetes cluster using **kOps** on AWS.
 It includes everything from backend services like MySQL and RabbitMQ to external access via Ingress.

-Perfect for showcasing a real-world microservices setup as part of a DevOps portfolio.

 ---